achaljogi/Sales_Performance_And_Profitability_Analysis/README.md

-# 📊 Sales Performance and Profitability Analysis
+# 📊 Sales Performance and Profitability Analysis Data Analytics Project

 An end-to-end Data Analytics Project that analyzes retail sales data to uncover profitability trends, key business drivers, and actionable insights using **Python**.